-If New York Mayor Michale Bloomberg had his way, all of the New York taxi cabs would be hybrid vehicles right now getting 30-mpg or more.
+If New York Mayor Michael Bloomberg got what he wanted, all New York taxi cabs would be **hybrid cars** right now, getting **30 miles per gallon** or more.

 Unfortunately his 2007 push to convert the fleets met stiff opposition from the taxi cab owners lobby who argued that hybrid vehicles were less safe and more expensive and therefore were an undue burden on the industry.